Share this article

 Regular bathing

-A good scrub in the tub every now and then helps wash away dirt, bacteria, and allergens from your dog’s skin and coat.
+A good scrub in the tub every now and then helps wash away dirt, bacteria, and allergens from your dog’s skin and coat, and keep bad odors at bay.
 Bathing your dog is key to keeping them clean and healthy, but be careful not to overdo it – too many baths can dry out their skin.

 Pick the the right shampoo